 The National Monument is located in a remote area within the beautiful mountains of the Gila National Forest and Gila Wilderness Area of southwestern New Mexico.
-Enjoy amazing scenery and outstanding local recreational opportunities including hiking, biking, kayaking, wilderness hot springs, wildlife observation, and much more.
+Enjoy amazing scenery and outstanding local recreational opportunities including hiking, biking, photography, wilderness hot springs, wildlife observation, and much more.

 A limited number of dorm rooms for singles are usually available and there are many RV sites with hookups provided.

 Volunteers live and work at an altitude of about 5800 feet (1780m).
 Since the park is open year-round and much of the job is outdoors, volunteers will be working in a wide range of weather conditions and temperatures.
 Staffing the cliff dwellings requires standing for extended periods of time.
 It also means hiking an unpaved one-mile loop trail that is steep and strenuous several times a day fairly quickly.
 The 185-foot elevation gain (and loss) traveling to the dwellings is the equivalent of climbing 18 flights of stairs.
 All volunteers must be able to walk the trail fairly quickly, sometimes more than once each day.

 Cell phones do not work within the Gila Cliff Dwellings National Monument area.
 A land-line phone at the visitor center lets people reach you in an emergency.
 Free (limited) WiFi and laundry is available in the housing area.
 Nearby RV park has access to hot spring soaking, WiFi, and pull-through spaces for volunteers.